akramineda/Comparison-between-ground-based-data-and-ERA5/README.md

 ### Scripts
-- Compare_ERA5_Synoptic.ipynb: Run this script to extract data (ERA5 and ground-based) and obtain the plots and other results.
+- `Compare_ERA5_Synoptic.ipynb`: Run this script to extract data (ERA5 and ground-based) and obtain the plots and other results of the manuscript.